ibukanov/make-smplex/README.md

 ```
 docker run -ti --rm -v /vol/smplex:/vol -v /opt/bin:/vol/bin make-smplex screen tmux
 ```
 If successfull, this puts statically build `screen` and `tmux` under /opt/bin directory.
-If not, like when network connection to the servers with binaries is down, running the command again will resume from the point where it failed.
-If you need just one of multiplexers, drop other names from the command line.
+If not, like when network connection to the servers with sources for the binaries and their dependent libraries is down, running the command again will resume from the point where it failed.
+If you need just one of multiplexers, drop other name from the command line.

 Using under CoreOS
 ------------------